Back to top

 Good cholesterol

-Having lots of HDL in your blood is a good thing – it helps to prevent heart disease, so it’s called ‘good’ cholesterol.
+Having modest amounts of HDL cholesterol in your blood is a good thing – it helps to prevent heart disease, so HDL is often called ‘good’ cholesterol.

 Bad cholesterol

-Low-density lipoprotein (LDL) carries cholesterol from your liver to the cells around your body where it’s needed.
-But if the level of LDL in your blood is too high, it can cause fatty deposits to build up in your blood vessels (atherosclerosis).
-This can increase your risk of heart disease and stroke, so LDL is called ‘bad’ cholesterol.
+Non-high-density lipoproteins or non-HDL, including low-density lipoprotein (LDL) carries cholesterol from your liver to the cells around your body where it’s needed.
+But if the level of non-HDL in your blood is too high, it can cause fatty deposits to build up in your blood vessels (atherosclerosis).
+This can increase your risk of heart disease and stroke, so LDL is often called ‘bad’ cholesterol.

-However, although LDL is the main ‘bad’ cholesterol, there are some other types which can also be harmful.
-That’s why doctors now often talk about non-HDL cholesterol as the ‘bad’ cholesterol.
+LDL is the main ‘bad’ cholesterol, but there are some other types which can also be harmful.
+That’s why all non-HDL cholesterol is known as the ‘bad’ cholesterol.
 Non-HDL cholesterol is ‘all the cholesterol in your blood which isn’t good cholesterol’.

 Causes of high cholesterol

-High cholesterol is often caused by a number of things, which all act to increase your cholesterol level.
-As well as your genetic makeup, these may include:
+High cholesterol is can be caused by a number of things, which all act to increase your cholesterol level.
+As well as your family history, high cholesterol causes may include:

 - a diet that’s high in saturated fat or trans fats